Gosford Hospital

 Gosford Hospital is a state owned public hospital in Gosford, New South Wales, Australia.
 It is part of the Central Coast Local Health District (CCLHD) which is a division of New South Wales Ministry of Health.
 Gosford Hospital provides a range of medical, surgical and maternity services to the Central Coast region of New South Wales.

 History

 The former hospital in Gosford, Gosford District Hospital, was opened by Hon C.A.
 Kelly, M.L.A., on 26 May 1945.

 There have been progressive upgrades and expansion to the medical, patient, and staff facilities throughout the history of the hospital.
 This includes the adaption of buildings in and around the hospital to provide additional health services.

 Operations

 The hospital's emergency department is the third busiest in the state.
-Patients needing advanced care in specialties not present in Gosford, such as cardio-thoracic or neurosurgery, are transferred to other NSW hospitals including Royal North Shore Hospital, John Hunter Hospital or Royal Alexandra Hospital for Children.
+Patients needing advanced care in specialties not present in Gosford, such as cardio-thoracic or neurosurgery, are transferred to other NSW hospitals including Royal North Shore Hospital, Royal Alexandra Hospital for Children in Sydney or John Hunter Hospital in Newcastle.

 Gosford Hospital is a multi-level building covering eleven storeys and is a teaching hospital affiliated with the University of Newcastle and the University of New England.
 Medical, nursing, and allied health students are placed there for practical terms.